The benefits of cosmetic acupuncture

 In light of all the different anti-aging treatments out there that a woman can invest in (fillers, Botox, acid peels), cosmetic acupuncture is safe.
 There is a slight risk of bruising but I’ve never experienced anything like this with any acupuncture treatments I’ve done in the past.
 If you decide to give cosmetic acupuncture a try, you can have it done at any time and then go on with your day while glowing and feeling relaxed.
 No hiding, no waiting.
 The treatment was $120 (many facials cost more than this) and if you have acupuncture on your health insurance, you’ll be covered since the clinic provides receipts for their treatments.

-I’m very excited to be passing this information on to you!
-I cannot say enough about my experience with cosmetic acupuncture and the treatment I received at Fong Wang’s clinic.
+I’m very excited to be sharing the benefits of cosmetic acupuncture and my first experience with you!
+I cannot say enough about my experience with cosmetic acupuncture and the treatment I received at Fang Wang’s clinic.
 If you’re curious or have any questions, drop me a line!
 Then, go book yourself a treatment and experience it for yourself.